A Spot of Bother: Plot

 George begins to suffer from extreme panic attacks.
 He is said to have wires ripped out of his head whilst observing a deer being killed on a TV discovery channel.
-And his mental state is exacerbated not only by the anxiety of his daughter's wedding but also due to his walking in on Jean having sexual intercourse with David, a former colleague, in his bed.
+And his mental state is exacerbated not only by the anxiety of his daughter's wedding but also due to his walking in (unseen) on Jean having sexual intercourse with David, a former colleague, in his bed.
 Thereafter, George is delineated as frequently thinking about how he has wasted his life, and the notion of death starts to terrify him.
 Despite being told by Jamie to not give a speech at Katie's wedding, George decides to give one after deliberating that he may never get the chance to speak to a large crowd ever again.
 He exclaims how little time people have to value their lives, and divulges into his incredulity of how only he alone seems to see this fact.
 His words are met with a few uneasy laughs but mostly silence.
 At the end of his speech, despite having taken a few pills of Valium to calm him down, he notices that David is present.
 George launches himself at the man, drawing blood and forcing him to leave the wedding.

 Jean thus finds out that George knows about her and David.
 George tells Jean that he was out of order, and even though he is deeply upset at her disloyalty, he explains that things would simply be too painful for them to break up after years of living together.
 Jean agrees, and sadly acknowledges that her love affair is over, and effectively her sex life too.
 The following morning, George walks downstairs and meets Tony, who reunited with Jamie after Jamie sent him a letter of his feelings.
 George realises that there is nothing wrong with homosexuals as long as they kept it clean, and furthermore, after reading an article about an upcoming surgery for conjoined twins which could possibly result in both their deaths, that he should "stop all this nonsense".
 The others depart, leaving George and Jean to return to a comfortable atmosphere and an ordinary, settled household.